CLADONIA PORTENTOSA

 Usnic Acid has many chemical similarities to other Lichen Acids, such as Stictic Acid, which is found in Usnea flammea.

 Cladonia Portentosa is a light greyish green, with rounded branches which are bifurcated fractally several times, with branches symmetrically spaced 120° apart producing a 3D space-filling structure.
-It has a stubby architectural appearance, reminiscent of a miniature bilbao tree.
+It has a stubby architectural appearance, reminiscent of a miniature Bilbao tree.
 The branches are hollow.
 In Canada it is known as Reindeer Moss, not only because it looks similar to reindeer antlers, but because Caribou (known in Europe as Reindeer) eat it.
 Other similar Reindeer Lichens are Cladonia mitis and Cladonia arbuscula.

 Even though its normal habitat is upland bogs and grassland, it dries readily in low relative humidity conditions for it has no roots to keep it moist, and without water storage tissues its moisture retention capabilities are very limited.
 Crotal is highly flammable when desiccated and is decimated by forest or moorland fires when it will take five years to recover.